Which social media platform is the best for schools?

-One thing about good chess players is their ability to think multiple steps ahead, and then move with a pre-conceived end in mind… This helps them be at alert from counter attacks for their opponent as well as increasing their chances of winning the game.
+One thing about good chess players is their ability to think multiple steps ahead, and then move with a pre-conceived end in mind… This helps them be at alert from counter-attacks from their opponent as well as increasing their chances of winning the game.

-A god chess player will have already his moves up to 8 steps ahead mapped out in his head before making the first step.
+A good chess player would have moves about 8 steps ahead mapped out in his head before making the first step.
 Your social media strategy should be something like that.

 Know your first move, and follow up moves.
 Have a move that will cater to negative comments or reviews, don’t be taken unawares.